ddeutils/dagtool/README.md

 > This project will reference the DAG generate code from the [Astronomer: DAG-Factory](https://github.com/astronomer/dag-factory).
 > But I replace some logic that fit with ETL propose for Data Engineer.

+> [!NOTE]
+> Disclaimer: This project will override all necessary parameters that should
+> pass to Airflow object with Data Engineer context.
+So, if you want to use this
+> project concept, you can enhance it with your idea.

 **File Structure**:

 ```text